alpacahq/alpaca-docs/content/broker/get-started/_index.md

 ---
 bookFlatSection: true
-weight: 5
+weight: 1
-title: Get Started!
+title: Get Started
 summary: Open brokerage accounts, enable commission-free trading, and manage the ongoing user experience with Alpaca Broker API
 ---

-# Get Started!
+# Get Started

 This guide is going to help you set everything up in a sandbox environment to get you up and running in no time.